 May the LORD our God be with us as he was with our fathers; may he never leave us nor forsake us.
 May he turn our hearts to him, to walk in all his ways and to keep the commands, decrees and regulations he gave our fathers.
 (1 Kings 8:56–58, NIV 1984).

 My Musings – This was the plea of King Solomon at the dedication of the temple.
-As we approach our National Day of Prayer (May 6th), it seems a fitting plea for our nation as well.
+It seems a fitting plea for our nation as well.
 While some may disagree, it seems abundantly clear to me that God was indeed with our forefathers as they migrated to and built this great nation.
 He has never forsaken us, but as a nation it seems like we have turned our hearts away from Him to walk in ways that are most pleasing to us.